NigelEarle/AWS-CSA-Notes-2018/EC2/Exam-tips/README.md

 - **Dashboards** - Creates awesome dashboards to see/monitor what is happening with your AWS environment.
 - **Alarms** - Allows you to set Alarms that notify you when a particular thresholds are hit.
-- **Events** - Helps you to repsond to state changes in your AWS resources.
+- **Events** - Helps you to respond to state changes in your AWS resources.
 - **Logs** - Helps you to aggregate, monitor and store logs.

 ## Placement Groups

-- A Clustered Placement Group can not span multiple Availibitity Zones.
+- A Clustered Placement Group can not span multiple Availability Zones.
 - A Spread Placement Group can.
 - The name you specify for a placement group must be unique within your aws account.
 - Only certain types of instances can be launched in a placement group (Compute Optimized, GPU, Memory Optimized, Storage Optimized)
-- AWS recommend homogenous instances within placement groups.
+- AWS recommend homogeneous instances within placement groups.
 - You cant merge placement groups
 - You cant move an existing instance into a placement group.
 You can create an AMI from your existing instance, and then launch a new instance from the AMI into a placement group.